 Information about Troy University Public Radio and TROY TrojanVision is available at their website on www.troy.edu and at (334) 670-3555.

-Beginning in the fall of 2005, all Trojan sports began competition in the Sun Belt Conference which includes 12 schools from Alabama, Arkansas, Colorado, Florida, Kentucky, Louisiana, Tennessee and Texas.
-In the fall of 2001, the football program successfully completed its first year in Division I-A as an independent with a 7-4 After earning the respect national powers the University of Miami and the University of Nebraska, the Trojans shocked SEC powerhouse Mississippi State during its homecoming.
+Beginning in the fall of 2005, all Trojan sports began competition in the Sun Belt Conference which includes 12 schools from Alabama, Arkansas, Georgia, Louisiana, North Carolina, South Carolina, and Texas—additionally, schools from Idaho and New Mexico compete in football In the fall of 2001, the football program successfully completed its first year at the Football Bowl Subdivision (IA) level as an independent with a 7-4 After earning the respect national powers the University of Miami and the University of Nebraska, the Trojans shocked SEC powerhouse Mississippi State during its homecoming.
 Troy exited Starkville, MSU with a 21-9 victory.
 Since then, the Trojans have defeated nationally ranked Missouri, Marshall (twice), Oklahoma State and the United States Naval Academy.

 In 2006, the Trojans earned their first of five consecutive Sun Belt Conference champions and were winners of the R+L Carriers New Orleans Bowl.
 The team also appeared in the New Orleans bowl in 2008, losing in overtime to Southern Miss.
 In 2009, the Trojans earned their fourth straight league title and became the first team in Sun Belt history to go through a season 8-0 in league play.
-And in 2010, the Trojans once again appeared in the New Orleans bowl and claimed victory with a 48-21 win over the Ohio University.
+And in 2010, the Trojans once again appeared in the New Orleans bowl and claimed victory with a 48- 21 win over the Ohio University.
+After a six-year drought, Troy returned to a bowl game in 2016 and once again defeated Ohio, this time 28-23 in the Dollar General Bowl in from of 32,000 fans in Mobile, Alabama.

 Troy University’s athletic facilities are among the finest in the nation.
 The Tine Davis Field House is home to the administrative staff and football coaches.
 It features a 150 seat auditorium (the Elizabeth Mills Rane learning Center) and the Ben F. Beard Recruiting Lounge as well as locker rooms and several meeting rooms.